Inca Trail 4 Days to Machu Picchu

 Day 02 – Wayllabamba to Pacaymayo.

 Here we will have our lunch, with spectacular views of the landscape, in the afternoon it will be free, to be able to rest and recharge energy for the next day.
-The temperature during the night will be approximately 05 ° c.
+The temperature during the night will be approximately 05 °C.

 • Meals: Breakfast, water, lunch, snacks, tea time & Dinner.